-3.1 The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016, brought into force on 1st November 2016, require that all LGPS administering authorities draft an Investment Strategy Statement (ISS).
+- 3.1 The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016, brought into force on 1st November 2016, require that all LGPS administering authorities draft an Investment Strategy Statement (ISS).
 Further, the Regulations require that this Committee should review the ISS from time to time and at least every three years.
 In the event of any material change to any matter contained within the ISS, changes will be reflected within six months of the change occurring.
 The Regulations require all Administering Authorities take 'proper advice' when formulating investment strategy.
-The Council has consulted suitably qualified persons and has obtained advice from its investment consultant, Mercer and consulted Hymans Robertson, the Scheme Actuary.
+The Council is in the process of consulting suitably qualified persons and has obtained advice from its investment consultant, Mercer and consulted Hymans Robertson, the Scheme Actuary. - 3.2 The Statement was reviewed most recently by this Committee at its meeting of 18th September, 2018 (Minute A50/18 refers). - 3.3 This report represents the initial steps to a revised statement, reviewed to ensure compliance with the government guidance issued on 15th September 2016 and 12th July 2017.
+The Committee is invited to input into the process by offering any comment on the approach set out in tis report. - 3.4 The current statement is attached to this report as Appendix A. The following paragraphs will consider changes to be incorporated in the revised statement. - 3.5 References to advisors and fund managers will be updated to reflect current arrangements. - 3.6 The Strategy considers six areas: Investment Objectives; Asset Allocation; Risk Management; Pooling; ESG and Voting.
+Investment Objectives will remain essentially unchanged.
+Asset allocation ranges may need to be revised in response to any reassessment of the Committee's risk appetite and the return assumptions agreed with the Scheme Actuary.
+Assuming no new asset classes are considered the section that provides information about the qualities of assets and how they contribute to the performance of the portfolio will remain substantially unchanged. - 3.7 The risk management section will be revised to ensure that it is consistent with the current risk register. - 3.8 The section on asset pooling and the London CIV can be updated to reflect the present status of the sub-funds and this Fund's engagement with the pooling agenda.
+This section will need to provide a link between principles adopted by this Committee and principles applied to investment choices. - 3.9 The Environmental, Social and Corporate Governance (ESG) section will need to be drafted to ensure consistency with the Committee's views on these important issues: concerns about Environmental, Social and Corporate Governance factors.
+This Statement should specify that there should be an expectation that the Fund, (and by extension the London CIV), will seek to engage (through its asset managers or other resources) with companies to ensure they can deliver sustainable financial returns over the long-term.
+This would be particularly relevant for businesses in tobacco, aerospace and defence, and oil and gas.
+To illustrate this approach with the example of fossil fuels, this will mean engaging with oil companies on how they are assessing their business strategy and capital expenditure plans to adapt to changes in cost base and regulation that will ensure the continued delivery of shareholder returns of the medium to long term.

-- 3.2 This report presents the revised statement, reviewed to ensure compliance with the government guidance issued on 15th September 2016 and 12th July 2017.
-The revised statement is attached to this report as Appendix A. As all of the text has been reviewed and substantial sections re-drafted or added anew it is not practical to provide tracked changes.
-Instead this report provides a narrative of the changes incorporated. - 3.3 References to advisors and fund managers have been updated to reflect current arrangements.
-Asset allocation ranges have been revised to ensure compliance with the Regulations.
-There is more information about the qualities of assets and how they contribute to the performance of the portfolio.
-The risk management section has been revised to ensure that it is consistent with the current risk register.
-The section on asset pooling and the London CIV has been updated to reflect the present status of the sub-funds and this Fund's engagement with the pooling agenda.
-Finally, the Environmental, Social and Corporate Governance section has been redrafted to align with the Committee's approach to fossil fuels, tobacco and overall ESG issues.
-The section on Voting is substantially unchanged.
+3.10 The section on Voting will be substantially unchanged.